Wayneji108/arduino-lmic/README.md

 Arduino-LMIC library
 ====================

-This version of the Arduino-LMIC libraries have been modified for use on New Zealand frequencies only.
+This version of the Arduino-LMIC libraries have been modified for use on New Zealand frequencies.
+In this library the au921 files have been modified.
+This is work in progress and not all functions have been tested.

 This repository contains the IBM LMIC (LoraMAC-in-C) library, slightly modified to run in the Arduino environment, allowing using the SX1272, SX1276 transceivers and compatible modules (such as some HopeRF RFM9x modules and the Murata LoRa modules).